Planning & Zoning FAQs

 Q. What are my setbacks?

-A. Setbacks are defined as the minimum horizontal distance between a lot line and the nearest side of a building or other structure, located on a particular zoning lot, to such lot line.
-To find a property's setbacks, please use the Property Information Search or contact Planning & Zoning staff at 847.599.7550 to determine the zoning district of the property.
-Once the zoning of the property has been obtained, the Site and Structure Provisions in each zoning district list the required setbacks.
-Please note, if the property is part of a Planned Unit Development (PUD) Agreement, Annexation Agreement, or Special Use Permit, these documents are not available online.
-Please contact Planning & Zoning staff for the specific details.
+Setbacks are defined as the minimum horizontal distance between a lot line and the nearest side of a building or other structure, located on a particular zoning lot, to such lot line.
+The Planning & Zoning Department will help you determine the zoning district of your property and will then check the Site and Structure Provisions in each zoning district and/or any relevant Annexation Agreement, PUD Agreement, or Special Use Permit to find out the required setbacks.

 Q. What are the new RV & Haul-Trailer Requirements?